-- Strategies to support attendance and engagement of individual students include: - Meeting with the student and their parent/carer/guardian to talk about how best to help the student engage with school. - Establishing a Student Support Group. - o Seeking extra resources under the Program for Students with Disabilities for eligible students. - o Develop a Behaviour Support Plan and/or Individual Education Plan and/or Koorie Individual Learning Plan. - o Consider if any environmental changes need to be made, for example changing the classroom set up. - o Refer to internal support services eg. Student Safety and Welfare Coordinator or Student Support Services - Refer to external support services including Orange Door (ChildFirst), Local Government Youth Services, such as the Rural Child & Adolescent Program (RCAP) and the Alpine Health Youth Worker, Community Agencies, such as Upper Murray Family Care (UMFC), North East Child & Adolescent Mental Health Service (NECAHMS).
+- strategies to support attendance and engagement of individual students include: - meeting with the student and their parent/carer/guardian to talk about how best to help the student engage with school. - \circ establishing a Student Support Group. - o seeking extra resources through Disability Inclusion for eligible students. - develop a Behaviour Support Plan and/or Individual Education Plan and/or Koorie Individual Learning Plan. - o consider if any environmental changes need to be made, for example changing the classroom set up. - refer to internal support services eg. Mental Health Practitioner, Student Engagement Leader and or Student Support Services - refer to external support services including Orange Door (ChildFirst), Local Government Youth Services, such as the Rural Child & Adolescent Program (RCAP) and the Alpine Health Youth Worker, Community Agencies, such as Upper Murray Family Care (UMFC), North East Child & Adolescent Mental Health Service (NECAHMS).